digitaltrails/vdu_controls/README.md

 ---------------

 * 2.4.1
-  * Conversion to PyQt6 (while mainting PyQt5 compatability).
+  * Conversion to PyQt6 (while maintaining PyQt5 compatibility).
   * PyQt6 is used by default, with a fallback to PyQt5 should it not be available.
   * New option, prefer-qt6, disable this option to prefer PyQt5 over PyQt6.
   * Various changes to UI layouts to acommodate both Qt5 and Qt6 (including Qt6 High-DPI scaling).